 Before you know it, you’ve reached that point where its almost a bit pointless even trying to swaddle them back up again, because guess what, nap time is over (or worse, no one got any sleep all night).

 Some babies become adept at breaking out of swaddles as they grow stronger and more active.
 If your baby consistently manages to escape the swaddle, it might be time to transition to other sleep methods.

 If this is you, it’s definitely time to ditch swaddling!
 However, if your baby isn’t ready to ditch the swaddle then its time to consider an alternative to swaddling.

-This is when your perfectly happy baby, who loves playtime and is so cute and adorable during awake time, suddenly has a mood swing and starts crying and fussing as soon as you put the swaddle blanket on when you put them to bed.
+This is when your perfectly happy baby, who loves playtime and is so cute and adorable during awake time, suddenly has a mood swing and starts crying and fussing as soon as you start to put them in a swaddle wrap when putting them to bed.

 Remember, crying and fussiness is the only way your baby can communicate to you that they are not happy about something.
 Watch for squirming as this is a sure sign that they are no longer happy being swaddled and they are trying to squirm their way out.

 Important: it may be tempting to tighten up their swaddle wrap, but be very careful – swaddling too tight is not recommended as this can cut off circulation on your little babies bodies and can lead to respiratory issues.